The poem “Dreams” by Langston Hughes

 🔹 Stanza -2:

-👉 The poet again strongly emphasizes the importance of firmly holding onto dreams throughout life.
+👉 The poet once again strongly emphasizes the importance of holding tightly to dreams and never giving them up, no matter how difficult life becomes.

-👉 He explains that when dreams disappear or are lost, a person loses hope and direction.
+👉 He says that when dreams disappear or are lost, a person is left without purpose, ambition, or a clear direction in life.

-👉 He compares life to a dry and empty field where nothing can grow, showing lack of purpose and productivity.
+👉 The poet compares life without dreams to an empty and infertile field where nothing can grow or flourish, symbolizing a lack of progress and achievement.

-👉 He adds that such a life becomes cold, lifeless, and completely without hope, growth, or future possibilities.
+👉 He adds that such a life becomes cold, lifeless, and hopeless, just like a field covered with snow where growth and productivity are impossible.

 Stanza-wise paraphrasing of the poem “Dreams” by Langston Hughes: